 Note: My trail description, route, and conditions are explained as seen on the day of my hike.
-These, of course, can and will change with the weather, seasons, time, and maintenance.
+These can and will change with the weather, seasons, time, and maintenance.
 The explanation is meant to give the reader some idea of what may be encountered, not necessarily as they may find it later.

 Starting the Onondaga Trail Section from Fairbanks Road

 As you can see in the map photo below, there is some disconnect between the mapped and marked trails.
 Please follow the marked trail.
-However, this is the worst part, as it goes through a low, wet, boggy section before heading into the woods.
+However, this is the worst part: it goes through a low, wet, boggy section before heading into the woods.

 Enter DeRuyter State Forest

-The trail between Fairbanks Rd. and 1/2-mile pass Stanton Rd. cuts through DeRuyter State Forest.
+The trail between Fairbanks Rd to half a mile past Stanton Rd cuts through DeRuyter State Forest.
 The forest is one of many state forest lands that no one except the locals knows about.

 The first few hundred feet of the trail are a bit wet and muddy.